 RESTORATION & CONSERVATION MEASURES

-The European Heritage Project drafted a redevelopment plan together with the supervisory authorities and the monument preservation authorities.
+The European Heritage Project and the owners drafted a redevelopment plan together with the supervisory authorities and the monument preservation authorities.
 The first priority was to secure and clean the stone façade.
 The restoration work has already begun and is expected to be completed by mid-2021.

 Simultaneously, the flood-damaged first floor was overhauled.
 The plaster that had flaked off over large areas was repaired.
 At the request of the authorities, barely visible wall cladding was installed at a height of two meters to safeguard against further flood damage.
 The gates on the canal side have been professionally restored.